 Topology-aware scheduling

 Topology-aware scheduling is available only for ACK managed cluster Pro.
-For more information, see System component version requirements.
+See System component version requirements.

 -